For using the igraph C library

 The Pajek vertex and edge parameters (like color) are determined by

-the attributes of the vertices and edges, of course this requires
+the attributes of the vertices and edges.
+Of course this requires

 an attribute handler to be installed.
 The names of the